yt-project/yt-4.0-paper/manuscript.md

 The time required to identify files touched by a selection will also depend upon the size of the region being selected.
 Larger selectors will intersect more indices and more files, resulting in more bitmap operations.
 Figure @fig:test_size shows the result from varying the selector size.
-The same test datasetfrom Section [sec:test_order] was used.
+The same test datasetfrom Section @sec:test_order was used.
 A bitmap index with a 4th order primary Morton index and 2nd order secondary Morton index was used in all cases.
 Each cube selector was placed at the center of the domain and scaled along each dimension to some fraction of the total domain.